 From Receiving a Prisoner Packet to Packing Them

-Another volunteer, Nicole Pinson (pictured right), has been serving on Packing Day for six years.
+Another volunteer, Nicole Pinson, has served on Packing Day for over six years.
 “I was once one of the ones who was anxiously waiting for this bag,” she said.
 The first year she volunteered, she saw “genuine love, and not just people [volunteering] for recognition.”
 She enjoys serving every year to give back to current inmates and to let them know they are loved.
 “It’s a joy knowing I’m doing something positive with my life.
 I have been going for six years and looking forward to many more,” she said.